fieldsryanchristopher-sys/fields-research/mathematics/angular-cancellation-lemma/JOURNEYS.md

 > formalization.
 First, confirm whether the mathematics is
 > sound.
 Then focus on implications: what does the cascade
 > locality result mean for computational fluid dynamics used
 > in civilian applications, aerospace, and weather modeling?
-What does it
-> mean for startup categories?
-What does machine verification offer that
+> What does it mean for startup categories?
+What does machine
-> traditional peer review doesn't?
-Be concrete and practical.
+> verification offer that traditional peer review doesn't?
+> Be concrete and practical.

 ---

 ## Journey 4 — "What Does This Mean for AI?"

 **This one's for you if:** You work in AI — as a researcher, engineer, investor, or journalist.
-You want to know what the human-AI collaboration actually looked like, what the FIELDS Protocol is as a methodology, and what the AI audit results reveal about where frontier models are right now in mathematical reasoning.

-**What you'll get:** A technical but narrative-driven analysis.
-The AI will walk you through the collaboration methodology, what it means that the Coq formalization compiled on first pass, how the FIELDS Protocol works as an evaluation framework, and what the model comparison results show.
-Fair to all models discussed.
-Honest about what this is — a single extraordinary data point — and what it signals.
+A historian with AI fluency just produced a deterministic, machine-verified result on one of the hardest open problems in mathematics.
+You want to understand what that means.

+**What you'll get:** A concrete analysis of what this result signals — about what's now possible when human domain insight meets AI capability, about which categories of previously intractable problems are now approachable, and about what this means for the AI industry, for research methodology, and for who gets to contribute to frontier science.

 > **Copy this prompt:**
 >
 > I'm in the AI industry.
 I've uploaded the Angular
 > Cancellation Lemma manuscript and its Coq formalization.
-> After confirming the math is sound, focus on the AI story:
-> how was human-AI collaboration used to develop this result?
+> A historian with AI fluency just produced a deterministic,
+> machine-verified geometric result on one of the hardest
+> open problems in mathematics — developed in collaboration
-> What does it mean that the Coq formalization compiled on
+> with a frontier AI system, with the Coq formalization
-> first pass?
-What is the FIELDS Protocol as a methodology
-> for evaluating AI mathematical reasoning?
-If the paper
-> includes AI audit transcripts, walk me through the model
-> comparison results — be precise, be fair, and frame it as
+> compiling on first submission.
+What does this mean?
+What
-> what it is.
-What does this signal about where AI-assisted
+> does it signal about what's now possible when human domain
-> mathematics is headed?
+> insight meets AI capability?
+What categories of problems
+> that were previously intractable are now approachable?
+What
+> does this mean for the AI industry, for research
+> methodology, and for who gets to contribute to frontier
+> science?
+Be concrete about the implications.

 ---